COVID-19 - Resources

 See the full government guidance: Help children with SEND continue their education during coronavirus (COVID-19)

-Support and resources for parents with primary aged children
+Parents with primary aged children

-Support and resources for parents with children under 5
+Parents with children under 5

 For parents with children under 5 years old who have not yet started school, the Department for Education’s Hungry Little Minds campaign features tips and practical activities that you can do at home with children to support their early learning.
 There are many simple ways to help your children learn and it does not have to feel like ‘learning’.